-MAJOR: Eleven or twelve courses (44 or 48 units, depending on the emphasis) chosen in consultation with the major advisor.
+MAJOR: Eleven or twelve courses (48 units, depending on the emphasis) chosen in consultation with the major advisor.

 Emphasis in Studio Art: Minimum of 48 units, chosen in consultation with the major advisor.
-Three beginning courses: S102, S103 and S105; Two of the following intermediate courses: S203, S210, S216 or 217; Two of the following Advanced Projects courses: S310, S320, or S330; and S490 Senior Seminar; One course, in Media Arts and Culture (Criticism or Production); Two Art History courses -H180 and H389.
+Three beginning courses: S102, S103 and S105; Two of the following intermediate courses: S203, S210, S216 or 217; Two of the following Advanced Projects courses: S310, S320, or S330; and S490 Senior Seminar; One 4-unit course, in Media Arts & Culture; Two Art History courses -H180 and H389.
 The sequencing of courses is crucial: students should take beginning and intermediate courses in the Frosh and Sophomore years; 300 level courses (Advanced Projects) in their junior year; and S490 (Senior Seminar) and any elective studio courses in the senior year.
 You may not take a required 100 level course as a Senior.
 In addition, the two Art History courses (H180 and H389), and one 300 level Advanced Projects course must be completed before the start of the senior year.
 S101, 104 and 106 may only be taken as electives and do not count as required beginning courses.
 Because the maturation of creative ability requires time as well as effort, students who may desire a major in studio art should consult with departmental advisors and begin taking studio courses as early as possible in their first year, and should declare a major early in the sophomore year.

 Students may take relevant courses offered in other Occidental departments such as Theater, Music, CTSJ, or English, which can be applied to the major upon approval of their faculty advisor.
 Eligible students may apply to study abroad in the Fall semester of Junior Year.
 Students may enroll for 2-unit internships through the Career Development Center.
 Students are also encouraged to explore the Interdisciplinary Writing Minor.
 Occidental College also has a cross-registration agreement with Art Center College of Design, which offers various technical courses in media software which can count towards the major if preapproved by the faculty advisor.

-Combined Emphasis: Students may declare a combined emphasis in art history and studio art: A minimum of 48 units, including four introductory courses two each in studio art (chosen from ARTS 101, 102, 103, 105, 106) and art history (chosen from ARTH 160, 170, 180); and six courses above the 100-level, three each in studio art and art history, including at least one 300-level course in each area; the Senior Seminar in studio art (ARTS490) or art history (ARTH490).
-Similar combined emphases between Art History and Media Arts and Culture or between Studio Art and Media Arts and Culture may be proposed in consultation with the faculty advisor.
+Combined Emphasis: Students may declare a combined emphasis in art history and studio art: A minimum of 48 units, including four introductory courses—two in studio art (chosen from ARTS 101, 102, 103, 105, 106) and two in art history (chosen from ARTH 160, 170, 180, 190); six courses at the 200 or 300 level—three in studio art and three in art history; and the Senior Seminar in studio art (ARTS490) or art history (ARTH490).
+Similar combined emphases between Art History and Media Arts & Culture or between Studio Art and Media Arts & Culture may be proposed in consultation with the faculty advisor.

 Emphasis in Studio Art: Five courses (20 units) in the department including any four studio courses and one art history course.
 No more than three 100-level courses.
 Studio courses must be selected from more than one professor.

-Emphasis in Media Arts and Culture: Five Art M courses (20 units) determined in consultation with a Media Arts & Culture faculty member.
+Emphasis in Media Arts & Culture: Five Art M courses (20 units) determined in consultation with a Media Arts & Culture faculty member.

-Emphasis in History of Art: Five art history courses (20 units) including at least one from Western art and one from Asian art; at least three must be 200-level courses or above.
+Emphasis in Art History: Five art history courses (20 units); at least three must be 200-level courses or above.

-HONORS: A student with an overall GPA of at least 3.2 overall and 3.5 in the major who has demonstrated excellence in departmental courses must submit a proposal for an honors project in the fall of senior year for completion in the spring of senior year.
-For further information, please see the Honors section of the catalog and consult the department chair.
+HONORS: A student with an overall GPA of at least 3.2 overall and 3.5 in the major who has demonstrated excellence in departmental courses can submit a proposal for an honors project in the fall of senior year for completion in the spring of senior year.
+For further information, consult your faculty advisor on honors requirements and timelines in your particular program.